Updated July 16, 2020

 In all cases, anyone who is ill should not come to campus.

-Parking operations are still in effect at Caltech, and The regular parking fees still apply for all vehicles parked on campus.
+Parking operations are still in effect at Caltech and regular parking fees still apply.

 However, individuals that wish to cancel their parking permits may do one of the following: